 header with the value set to Bearer {token}

 .
-FireHydrant supports bot tokens to act on behalf of a computer instead of a user's account.
+FireHydrant supports API keys to act on behalf of a computer instead of a user's account.
 This prevents integrations from breaking when people leave your organization or their token is revoked.
-See the Bot tokens section (below) for more information on this.
+See the API keys section (below) for more information on this.

 An example of a header to authenticate against FireHydrant would look like:

-To access the FireHydrant API, you must authenticate with a bot token.
-(You must have owner permissions on your organization to see bot tokens.)
-Bot users allow you to interact with the FireHydrant API by using token-based authentication.
-To create bot tokens, log in to your organization and refer to the Bot users page.
+To access the FireHydrant API, you must authenticate with an API key (requires Owner permissions in your organization to manage).
+API keys allow you to interact with the FireHydrant API by using token-based authentication.
+To create keys, log in to your organization and refer to the API keys page.

-Every request to the API is authenticated unless specified otherwise.
+Every API request/endpoint is authenticated unless specified otherwise.

 Rate Limiting

-Currently, requests made with bot tokens are rate limited on a per-account level.
-If your account has multiple bot token then the rate limit is shared across all of them.
-As of February 7th, 2023, the rate limit is at least 50 requests per account every 10 seconds, or 300 requests per minute.
+Currently, requests made with API keys are rate limited on a per-account level.
+If your account has multiple API keys then the rate limit is shared across all of them.
+As of February 7th, 2023, the rate limit is 50 requests per account every 10 seconds, or 300 requests per minute.

 Rate limited responses will be served with a 429